gitlabform/gitlabform/README.md

 You can use GitLabForm as a part of your [CCA (Continuous Configuration Automation)](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline.

-For example, you can run it:
-* with a schedule on `ALL_DEFINED` or `ALL` projects to unify your GitLab configuration, after it may have drifted from the configuration (we recommend running it each night),
+You can run it with a schedule on `ALL_DEFINED` or `ALL` projects to unify your GitLab configuration, after it may have drifted from the configuration.
+For example you may allow the users to reconfigure projects during their working hours but automate cleaning up the drift each night.
-* from a webhook after a new project is created in GitLab to initialize it with a shared config.

 An example for running GitLabForm using GitLab CI is provided in the [.gitlab-ci.example.yml](https://github.com/egnyte/gitlabform/docs/.gitlab-ci.example.yml) file.